 Dean of Students, Parkland College

-Research Civil Engineer, US Army Corps of Engineers (Engineering Research & Construction)
+Research Civil Engineer with the US Army Corps of Engineers (Engineering Research and Construction Laboratory)

 Vandana grew up in India in a predominately male dominated society.
-Historically women were often abused and subjected to violence but such cases were rarely reported because of severe stigma attached to the victim.
-She lost her mother very young age but was fortunate to have a wonderful father who always empowered her and all her siblings to excel in life.
+Historically women were often abused and subjected to violence, but such cases were rarely reported because of severe stigma attached to the victim.
+She lost her mother at a very young age, but was fortunate to have a wonderful father who always empowered her and all her siblings to excel in life.
 After getting her engineering degree in India, she moved to United States in early 90s.
-Being in professional engineering career of over 20 years, she never thought that there is much domestic violence that exists in a sophisticated modern society in the U.S. She has become increasingly aware of this problem.
+Being in a professional engineering career for over 20 years, she never thought that there was much domestic violence in a sophisticated modern society like the U.S. She has become increasingly aware of this problem.
 She educated herself about the complex psychology of victims of domestic violence which really opened up her passion to make a difference.
 She is proud to be a part of Courage Connection and the community that is making this world a better place.

 From the Board of Directors

 I know from personal experience that no other organization in this community helps women and families as Courage Connection does.
 Their work is so vital, I feel compelled in helping the agency grow, and thrive so more lives can change for the better.
 I want the community to know the compassion and connection I felt!

 When Courage Connection strengthens and improves the lives of women and their families through the programs and services it offers, the lasting effects are life changing.
 However, these results not only improving the lives of those directly served…it also makes our community a stronger and better place to live.
 Courage Connection is improving lives and making our community a better place…that is definitely something I want to be a part of!